 When I perform follicular unit extraction, I personally will cut each donor graft and then I will remove the grafts I have cut, assisted by 1 other nurse.
 The ISHRS is concerned about the use of non-physicians being employed to cut out donor grafts via follicular unit extraction and with the use of non-physicians to operate automated follicular unit extraction devises, such as the various robots on the market today that are not being operated by physicians.

 I would also like to emphasize that I will only perform 1 operation at a time, and do NOT have other surgeries running at the same time.
 I see all my patients the following day, I call the patient the evening after surgery when they return to have their hair washed the day after surgery, as well as seeing patients at 1 week when sutures are removed.
-We will then call patients at 1 month after surgery and at 6 months after surgery to follow-up if the patient has any questions.
+We will then call patients at 1 month after the surgery and at 6 months after the surgery to follow-up if the patient has any questions.
 We will then call the patient at 1 year after surgery to be seen for full re-evaluation and follow up.
+If you are looking for professional hair restoration in Toronto, we try to make sure that you receive the best.
+I understand your concern and believe in delivering value - when the patient visits our clinic.
+I ensure the patient not only gets a warm, welcoming atmosphere but also individual attention to address the issue.

 The first pearl of wisdom I would like to share is to take your time.
 Do not be in any hurry.
-When you see a physician for the first time bring prepared questions with you, ask lots of questions and see lots of photos.
+When you see a physician for the first time bring questions with you, ask lots of questions and see lots of photos.
 Be sure that the photographs that you are looking at are the ones of the physician you are speaking to, and that they are not retouched.
 How long has the physician been performing hair transplants?
 Does he do any other type of surgery?
 What percentage of his practice is hair transplants?
 Does he advertise?
 Spending a lot of money on expensive advertising does not always mean that that physician is any better or worse than a physician who relies on referrals from other physicians or word of mouth from happy patients.
 Make sure the physician answers all your questions appropriately.
 Ask to see the offices and O.R.’s.
 Ask to see patients of the physician.
 Make sure that the person you are speaking to is the person who will be performing the surgery, and is not a consultant.
-Does the physician offer different types of grafts and techniques?
+Check if the physician offers different types of grafts and techniques?
 Some physicians like to perform only one type of graft or use only one type of technique.
-Because patients’ expectations, goals, hair characteristics, amount of hair loss and future hair loss can differ, what may be best for one patient may not be best for another.
+But patients’ expectations, goals, hair characteristics, amount of hair loss and future hair loss can differ, what may be best for one patient may not be best for another.
 I offer different grafting techniques and different grafting sizes and approaches, depending on what is discussed at consultation.
+I have an associate physician that will perform the larger FUE sessions when appropriate.

 Enquire about whether the physician is involved in all aspects of the surgery.
 With the use of automated machines and robots to make graft sites there has arisen the concern of inexperienced or even experienced physicians delegating the surgical portion of the procedure to non-physicians who will operate these devices.
 Please read this IMPORTANT CONSUMER ALERT that has been put out by the International Society of Hair Restoration about the improper delegation of surgery to non-physicians.

 I have limited my practice solely to hair transplantation since 1986.
 I lecture internationally on the topic of hair transplantation and have been involved in giving numerous courses to new physicians around the world.
 I am 1 of approximately 200 physicians who have been certified by the American Board of Hair Restoration Surgery.
 Just as it is very important for the surgeon to perform all the surgery, it is equally important to have expert assistants assisting the surgeon.
 As mentioned previously, my office uses only the latest, cutting edge equipment and techniques, including the stereoscopic binocular microscope that is used to dissect every graft.
-As a result, I am able to offer state-of-the-art follicular unit grafting to all my patients.
+As a result, I am able to offer state-of-the-art follicular unit grafting to all my patients who are looking for hair restoration in Toronto.

 Women also suffer from androgenetic alopecia (female pattern hair loss).
 I have given many lectures internationally on the subject of hair transplantation in women.
 A study that I performed* on 827 women over a 10-year period showed that 70% of women in consultation were candidates for hair restoration surgery.
 Some physicians do not like to treat women with female pattern thinning as they feel they do not make good candidates and have unrealistic expectations.
 This gets back to a previous comment I made in that it is paramount that the physician take the time at the initial consultation to assess for realistic and unrealistic expectations.
 In my experience (which includes one of the largest groups of female patients having had hair restoration in the world) properly selected females make excellent patients and have excellent results.
 The next most common reason for female patients seeing me in consultation is a result of hair loss and scarring after face lifts.
 This problem is very nicely treated with hair transplants, as are eyebrows that are thin or have been over-plucked in the past.